California Vehicle Code 21950 CVC requires drivers in California to yield to pedestrians crossing a roadway within any marked or unmarked crosswalk.

 1. Must drivers yield to pedestrians in California?

 Vehicle Code 21950 requires motorists to yield to pedestrians.
 The section also places specific responsibilities on the part of drivers and pedestrians alike.
-For failure to yield to another vehicle cases, please see our page on Vehicle Code 21800 21801 21802 21803 and 21804 failure to yeild to other motorists in California and Vehicle Code 21806 failure to yield to emergency vehicles.
+For failure to yield to another vehicle cases, please see our page on Vehicle Code 21800 21801 21802 21803 and 21804 failure to yield to other motorists in California and Vehicle Code 21806 failure to yield to emergency vehicles.
 Another related traffic section is Vehicle Code 21709, making it illegal to drive through designated “safety zones” set aside for pedestrian use.

 1.1 What is required of drivers?